 What do peonies mean?

 In floral language, the peony has a very special symbolism.
 Similar to its namesake, the rose, the peony stands for love and affection.
 Unlike its thorny sister, however, the peony comes completely without thorns.
 This also makes it a symbol of healing and motherly love.
 This symbolism makes the peony ideal as a gift for Mother's Day.
 Christianity has also discovered the beautiful peony for itself.
 The peony is one of the eight flowers of Mary, each of which stands for a special quality of Our Lady.
-The peony represents Mary's goodness and motherliness: another indication that the peony is ideal as a gift for Mother's Day.
+Want to know how to keep your peonies in bloom?
+Read our peony care tips.

 What is a peony?